ckan/ckan/doc/contributing/cli.rst

 a subcommand of ``user``.)

-For a list of all available commands, simply run ``ckan`` on its own with no command, or see `Paster Commands Reference`_.
+For a list of all available commands, simply run ``ckan`` on its own with no command, or see `CKAN Commands Reference`_.
 In this case we don't need the ``-c`` option, since we're only asking CKAN to print out information about commands, not to actually do anything with our CKAN site::